Great Lakes region: Native American history and relationships to the land

-European exploration and early settlement
+European exploration and colonization

 A portion of eastern North America in 1774 after the Quebec Act; Quebec extends all the way to the Mississippi River.

+The first European nation to colonize the region were the French, who called the area le Pays d'en Haut, with the English and Dutch navigating the coasts and, for the former, down through Rupert's Land.
+One of the driving forces behind colonization was the North American fur trade, with European powers integrating themselves into already-developed trade networks, often causing or intensifying tensions such as during the Beaver Wars.
+While many native peoples engaged in the fur trade with European settlers willingly, Red Cliff Band of Lake Superior Ojibwe citizen and historian Michael John Witgen explains, “the labor of enslaved people had been part of the fur trade since its inception during the colonial era, and most of the prominent fur- trading families in the region owned enslaved Indigenous people, designated as ‘Panis’.

 The prospects of fur monopolies and discovery of a fabled Northwest Passage to Asia generated sporadic but intense competition among the three most powerful northwest Europe imperial nations to control the territory.
 A century and a half of naval and land wars among France, The Netherlands and Britain resulted finally in British control of the region, from the Ohio River to the Arctic, and from the Atlantic to the Mississippi.
 Beyond the region, North American claims remained disputed among Britain, France, Spain and Russia.

 Britain defeated France decisively at the Battle of the Plains of Abraham near Quebec City in 1759, and the Treaty of Paris (1763) that ended The Seven Years' War, known in America as the French and Indian War ceded the entire region to the victor.
 Indian Reserve is the historical term for this largely uncolonized area set aside in the Royal Proclamation of 1763 for use by Native Americans, who already inhabited it.
+Historian Jeffery Ostler describes how in the Royal Proclamation of 1763, the British promised to set a boundary between the colonists and Native Americans in the region, however settlers encroached on Native lands leading British officials to redraw the Proclamation line farther west in the 1769 Treaty of Fort Stanwix.
+Settlers defying the agreement resulted “in widespread conflict with Native peoples”.
 The British government had contemplated establishing an Indian barrier state in the portion of the reserve west of the Appalachian Mountains, and bounded by the Ohio and Mississippi rivers and the Great Lakes.
 Britain's claims were intensely disputed by a confederation of Indians during Pontiac's Rebellion, which induced major concessions to still sovereign Indian nations; and by the Iroquois Confederacy, whose six member nations-Mohawk, Oneida, Onondaga, Cayuga, Seneca and Tuscarora-never conceded sovereignty to either Britain or, later, The United States.